sheldonucr/ucr-eecs168-lab/lab3/README.md

 - Connect MOS in parallel

-Fig.108 shows an example of two NMOS connecting in parallel.
+Fig.108 shows an example of two NMOS connecting in parallel (body is not connected in this example).
 Fig.109 shows the layout of Fig.108.
 Fig.110 shows another layout with source-drain sharing.

 ![fig108](images/fig108.png)